Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 6. Use heavy duty power cords :

 Portable generators are run outside to ensure proper ventilation.
 If you don’t have a transfer switch, then cords will run from your generator to your appliances and electronics.
-You want to use heavy duty cords that are safe for indoor and outdoor use.
+You want to use heavy-duty cords that are safe for indoor and outdoor use.

 There are special generator cords that are all-weather cords that run from your generator into your home.
 These cords are split with three or four 120-volt outlets on end.
 These are useful and safe for generator use.
+Ensure that the cord is rated in watts or amps to more than a total load of connected appliances.
+Also, make only Use Extension Cords with a 3-Pronged Plug.

 If you’re using other extension cords, it’s best to find all-weather cords and run single cords that aren’t longer than needed.
 There are also special cables that can be used to run two generators together for parallel capability.
 The units have to be identical and designed for this feature.

-You want to run your generator outside, far away from doors, windows, or vents.
+You want to run your generator outside, far away from doors, open windows, or vents.
 Use common sense when placing your generator and operate it with caution.

 8. Use the proper fuel :